 Like commissioners at all levels of Scouting, the national commissioner is an experienced Scouter who helps chartered organizations and unit leaders achieve the aims of Scouting.
-Sorrells, a long-time champion of the Scouting movement, has done much to further the positive impact BSA’s programs have in the lives of youth through character and leadership development.
+Sorrels, a long-time champion of the Scouting movement, has done much to further the positive impact BSA’s programs have in the lives of youth through character and leadership development.
 His commitment to the BSA— and to young people— is evident through his service, leadership, and support for Scouting.

-Mr. Sorrells follows recent national commissioners Ellie Morrison (2018-2020) and Charles W. Dahlquist II (2016-2018).
+Mr. Sorrels follows recent national commissioners Ellie Morrison (2018-2020) and Charles W. Dahlquist II (2016-2018).